countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 ## Purpose

-Learn how to achieve [Key Results](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md) together.
+Learn how to achieve [Key Results](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md) rapidly together.

 ## Scope

-Define how Countable does Scrum.
+Define how Countable "follows" Scrum.

+## Principles

+1. Ship working code every sprint.
+Don't allow "work in progress" to not be release.
+Instead, plan your work so it's releasable every 2 weeks or _ideally, every day_.
+2. Make sure everyone's clear on the _Objective of the work_.
+3. _Communicate_ with your project team about how you're  least once a day about how you're reaching the objective.

 ## Process